robmadden/unity/unity_outline.md

 5. Getting the game to restart
     - Add Boundary object that is a trigger to restart the game
-    - Add reset script
+    - Assignment: Add a reset script

 6. Building the Structures to be knocked down
     - Same patterns as always, add the colliders

 7. Adding the Target
-    - Adding the script to control the amount of damage the asteroid does
+    - Assignment: Add a script to control the amount of damage the asteroid does

 8. Adding a Score System
+    - Assignment: Build a script that will manage how many points the player has scored

 9. Adding More Levels
+    - Assignment: Build a completely new level (Scene) which we haven't done yet, reuse existing components to create said scene

 ## Advanced Phase (260 Hours)